Inbound vs Outbound Sales: Which One Should You Focus On?

-Close is the only CRM to offer lead management, email sequences, predictive dialers, and more.
+Close is the only CRM to offer lead management, email sequences, predictive dialers (no more dialing phone numbers!), and call coaching features, all in one package.
 It’s the highest rated among customers and is great for SMBs.
 Close is the only CRM with built-in sales automation, and will track every touchpoint with your leads.

 Best For: Inbound

-With HubSpot Marketing Hub, your team can grow traffic, convert leads, and track your entire funnel in one place.
+With HubSpot Marketing Hub, your marketing team can grow traffic, convert leads, and track your entire funnel in one place.
 It’s an all-in-one inbound marketing software for your entire team.
-Learn more about how Hubspot compares to Close.
+Learn more about how HubSpot compares to Close.